ZJU-Automated-Reasoning-Group/lotus/docs/source/solvers/smt.rst

 The SMT backend is used throughout Lotus by components that require reasoning over rich theories, including CHC-based verifiers and symbolic abstractions.
-See :doc:`solvers` for a high-level overview of where the SMT solver fits in the rest of the system.
+See :doc:`index` for a high-level overview of where the SMT solver fits in the rest of the system.